tamilselvimani567-svg/College-Club-Documentation-Portal/README.md

 <b>Academic Year: 2026–2027</b>
 <p>
 The club organized activities such as Yoga sessions, fitness exercises, awareness programmes, meditation, health talks, and fitness challenges.
 Students actively participated in these programmes and learned the importance of maintaining a balanced and healthy lifestyle.
-The club also encouraged students to develop healthy habits, manage stress, stay physically active, and maintain proper nutrition.
+The club also encouraged students to develop healthy habits, manage stress and maintain proper nutrition.
 </p>

 Prepared by: D Varshini